Read your latest personalised notifications

-The European Society of Cardiology wants to play a leading role in all aspects of the e-Health agenda, helping to develop, assess and implement effective eHealth innovation to support cardiovascular health.
+The European Society of Cardiology wants to play a leading role in all aspects of the Digital Health agenda, helping to develop, assess and implement effective Digital Health innovation to support cardiovascular health.

 This includes being part of the conversation at a policy and regulation level as well as supporting healthcare professional directly through education forums and providing eHealth solutions to support clinical practice and CV research.

-The ESC has representatives working with the European Commission's Expert groups on eHealth to ensure the interests of cardiovascular healthcare professionals and their patients are represented:
+The ESC has representatives working with the European Commission's Expert groups on Digital Health to ensure the interests of cardiovascular healthcare professionals and their patients are represented:

 The ESC Cardiovascular Round Table (CRT) is a high level strategic group brings together key stakeholders from across the health sector.
 On 12 October the CRT brought together academic, health, industry and eHealth experts to discuss emerging trends in eHealth and how the ESC could and should support its members.